Discover your potential savings with our ROI Calculator

 What is a Supplier Audit?

 A supplier audit is performed by businesses to ensure that the external supplier meets the organization’s quality standards.
-In supplier audit, the auditor inspects if the supplier is adhering to the industry regulation practices, such as health and safety measures and correct manufacturing processes.
-There are various types of supplier audit to ensure quality assurance is consistent.
-The most common types of supplier audits are system audits, compliance audits, process audits, and product audits.
+In a supplier audit, the supplier auditor inspects whether the supplier is adhering to industry regulatory practices, such as health and safety measures and correct manufacturing processes.
+There are various types of supplier audits to ensure Quality Assurance is consistent.
+The most common types of supplier audits are system audits, compliance audits, process audits, and product audits, all of which support effective auditing suppliers across the supply chain.

 what is supplier audit